What is Viveka?

 Where to encounter it in the index

-The contemporary direct-path teachers in this index treat viveka as the live work of practice, not as a doctrinal preamble.
-Rupert Spira's *Being Aware of Being Aware* runs the discrimination as a sustained first-person investigation in plain English; the recorded teaching sessions repeat the move in dialogue form, returning to the same cut from successive angles until the inquirer notices that the witness cannot be the witnessed.
-Nisargadatta Maharaj's *I Am That* — the canonical record of his Bombay dialogues — is structurally the same operation conducted in compressed Marathi, with the I am itself eventually offered as the next item to be discriminated past.
-Francis Lucille carries the procedure out of the Jean Klein and Atmananda Krishna Menon lineage with a physicist's precision about what is being claimed and what is not, and Adyashanti's *Do Nothing* points at the same operation by way of not-adding rather than cutting — the same recognition arrived at from the opposite vector.
-Adyashanti's *True Meditation* gives the most explicit instructional sequence.
+The direct-path teachers in this index treat viveka as the live work of practice, not a doctrinal preamble.
+Rupert Spira's *Being Aware of Being Aware* runs the discrimination as a sustained first-person investigation in plain English.
+The recorded teaching sessions return to the same cut from successive angles until the inquirer notices that the witness cannot be the witnessed.
+Nisargadatta Maharaj's *I Am That*, the record of his Bombay dialogues, is structurally the same operation in compressed Marathi; the I am itself is eventually offered as the next item to be discriminated past.
+Francis Lucille carries the procedure out of the Jean Klein and Atmananda Krishna Menon lineage with a physicist's care about what is and is not being claimed.
+Adyashanti's *Do Nothing* arrives at the same recognition by way of not-adding rather than cutting.
+Adyashanti's True Meditation gives the most explicit instructional sequence.

 Viveka is not intellectual analysis.
-The Sanskrit term is precise on this — the cut is meant to be made in the live field of experience, not in a doctrinal model the practitioner then memorises.
-The texts treat the failure mode of viveka as a kind of well-read paralysis: a practitioner who can name every item in the wrong column from memory and yet has not yet looked at the column for himself.
-Viveka is also not Christian discernment of spirits in the Ignatian sense, though the English translation invites the confusion — the Christian discipline distinguishes movements within the field of experience (consolation versus desolation, holy versus unholy impulse) and is a moral instrument; viveka operates on the field itself rather than on its contents and is an ontological one.
-And it is not synonymous with neti neti — neti neti is the apophatic negative move the discrimination performs, while viveka is the underlying capacity.
+The texts are precise on this: the cut is made in the live field of experience, not in a doctrinal model committed to memory.
+The failure mode is a kind of well-read paralysis: a practitioner who can name every item in the wrong column and has still not looked.
+Viveka is also distinct from Christian discernment of spirits in the Ignatian sense.
+That discipline distinguishes movements within experience (consolation versus desolation, holy versus unholy impulse) and is a moral instrument.
+Viveka operates on the field itself rather than on its contents; it is an ontological one.
+And it is not synonymous with neti neti: neti neti is the apophatic negative move that discrimination performs, while viveka is the underlying capacity.
 The relationship is roughly that of skill to its expression.